daniel89mk/stock-analysis/README.md

 It could be more difficult as you might want to keep fixing your codes to work.

 ## my codes
-Sub AllStocksAnalysisChallenged()
+Sub AllStocksAnalysisChallenge()

-    'Need to make variables for run time
     Dim startTime As Single
     Dim endTime As Single

-    yearValue = InputBox("What year would you like to run the analysis on?") startTime = Timer
+    yearValue = InputBox("What year would you like to run the analysis on? ") startTime = Timer

     Worksheets("All Stocks Analysis").Activate

     Range("A1").Value = "All Stocks (" + yearValue + ")"

-    'Create a header row
+    'Create headers now
     Cells(3, 1).Value = "Ticker"
     Cells(3, 2).Value = "Total Daily Volume"
     Cells(3, 3).Value = "Return"

     Dim tickers(12) As String

     tickers(0) = "AY"